 The Great Global Rebalancing: Sourcing will take place across the entire world.
 “White spaces” that may exist today will disappear.
 Because the future of the procurement organization is global and multicultural, it is in a pole position to contribute to integrated company footprint discussions, including manufacturing, sales, and R&D.

 The Productivity Imperative: Integrated companies will increasingly turn to external functional specialists to provide individual slivers of the company’s value chain at superior performance.
 Therefore, the management of a company’s end-to-end value chain will become increasingly important, with procurement having a pivotal role.
+You can uncover hidden biases and hone your soft skills with the help of procurement specialist training to be used more effectively with all stakeholders.

 Big Data and the Global Grid: Available data and communication bandwidth will continue to increase by orders of magnitude.
 Big data and the global grid will have a profound impact on businesses by enabling new insights, collaboration at scale, and superior, data-driven decision-making.
 This is particularly true of procurement, which is naturally sitting at the intersection of various data streams and relationships.